ihexxa/q-radix/README.md

 rTree := qradix.NewRTree() // create a new radix tree
-ok := rTree.Insert("key", value) // insert value in any type with a string key treeSize := rTree.Size // get the size of radix tree
+ok := rTree.Insert("key", value) // insert value in any type with a string key treeSize := rTree.Size() // get the size of the radix tree

 val, ok := rTree.Get("key") // get the value by key val, ok := rTree.GetAllMatches("key") // get all prefix matches of the key